 The carbon inventory for Cornwall Council include all emissions relating to:

-- Electricity and gas consumption within all Cornwall owned offices
+- Electricity and gas consumption within all of Cornwall Council's owned offices

-- Electricity consumption by all Cornwall Council street lighting and road signs
+- Electricity consumption by all of Cornwall Council streetlights and road signs

 *Business travel includes: